GreyWolfDev/CSChatBot/README.md

 ## Requirements

   - This solution is built in VS2017, though modules can be built in any version of VS
-  - This is a native .NET application, not dotnet core, so must run on Windows
+  - This is a native .NET application, not dotnet core, so must run on Windows - I plan to move to core soon

 > My overall goal with CSChatBot was
 > to provide a fast, simple solution